rgmyr/keras-texture/README.md

-**Immediate TODO**: test training runs, make sure everything works as expected.
-Ideally, add scripts to benchmark performance against claims in original paper.
+**TODO**: Working on scripts to benchmark performance against claims in original paper.

 # bilinearCNN